EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(h).
 How to rename columns

-For this, we can use the `setnames()` function as normal for both `data.table` and `data.frame`.
-The `setnames()` function takes the current name and new name as arguments and changes the column names in place without any copying of data.
+To rename columns, we can use the `setnames()` function, which works for both `data.table` and `data.frame`.
+The `setnames()` function takes the current column name and the new name as arguments, and it changes the column names directly without creating a copy of the data.
 ```
 setnames(penguins_dt, 'penguinid', 'observation')
 colnames(penguins_dt)